 USAT one day passes will be available for purchase at packet pickup.

 You may also register (if not sold out) and pickup your packet on race day at the race venue!

 The park is located off Exit 81, take Highway 7 north towards Dover.
-Turn left on Pleasant View Rd (look for a big red barn on the left), then right after approximately 1 mile on Linker Ln.
+Turn left on Pleasant View Rd (look for a big red barn on the left), then park will be on the right.